Breast cancer is treated in our Breast Cancer Program within the Upstate Cancer Center.

 Breast cancer may be found during a mammogram screening.

 Breast changes may also be found during a regular health visit.
-The doctor will ask about your symptoms and health history.
+The doctor will ask about your symptoms and past health.
 A physical exam, breast exam, and blood tests will be done.

-A sample of breast tissue and nearby lymph nodes will be taken and tested for cancer cells.
+A biopsy of abnormal area will be done.
+A sample of tissue and nearby lymph nodes will be taken and tested for cancer cells.
 This can be done with:

 - Fine needle aspiration —uses a thin needle to remove fluid and/or cells from a breast lump